The History of the Ouija Board

 The Ouija Board, also known as a Spirit Board, is a historic tool embellished with letters, numbers, and symbols, traditionally employed for spirit communication.
 Its name combines the French and German words for "yes" (Oui and Ja), hinting at its role as a medium for messages from the beyond.
 Some link "Ouija" to ancient Egyptian luck symbols or to the Moroccan city of Oujda, though these connections are speculative.

-Historically, the Ouija Board's origins are shrouded in mystery, with some tracing its lineage back to ancient divination practices in China, known as fuji or "planchette writing," used as early as 1100 AD during the Song Dynasty.
+Historically, the Ouija Board's origins are shrouded in mystery, with some tracing its lineage back to ancient divination practices in China, known as fuji or "planchette writing", used as early as 1100 AD during the Song Dynasty.
 These early forms of spirit boards were reportedly used in séances and involved a moving pointer to spell out messages, much like modern Ouija boards.

 In the West, the Ouija Board emerged more prominently during the 19th-century American spiritualism movement, a time when communicating with spirits was popular.
 The first commercial Ouija board was created and patented in 1891 by businessman Elijah Bond, who saw a commercial opportunity in the growing fascination with spiritualism.
 The board was originally intended as a parlor game unrelated to the occult.